 Carefully remove the rotor from the stator bore ensuring not to damage the stator insulation.
-Inspect the air vents and remove any obstructions with compressed air.
+Inspect and clean as necessary.

 7.5 Cleaning - Stator

 Siemens' form wound VPI (vacuum pressure impregnated) insulated coils may be cleaned with a quick drying solvent compatible with the insulations system and lint free cloths or steam cleaned with low-pressure steam.
 As an alternative, water and a non-caustic industrial degreaser/detergent may be used.
 After cleaning, the entire stator shall be oven baked at approximately 95°C [203°F] for 12 hours and then at 110°C [230°F] for 12 hours.